 - The International Space Station (ISS) is a permanently crewed, multinational space laboratory in low-Earth orbit.
-Continuously staffed since 2 November 2000, it is the longest-running space station program of all time.

 Why do we need the International Space Station?

 As humans prepare to explore the Moon and Mars, we must understand how astronauts will cope with spaceflight side effects like vision degradation, bone loss, and social isolation.
 We must also thoroughly test technologies that will be needed to keep humans alive in deep space, where supply ships and quick returns to Earth are not available.